-Please contact BASS on 131 246 and make the operator aware of your access requirements.
-You will be asked to give the operator information to provide you with the appropriate advice and the best possible seating available.
+Phone: Please contact BASS on 131 246 and make the BASS operator aware of your access requirements so that we can provide you with the appropriate advice and the best possible seating available.

-You can fax or write in your booking request to BASS, GPO Box 1269, Adelaide 5001 or fax 8231 0550.
-If faxing, need first and surname, address contact e-mail, credit card details with performance request and seating etc) or finally firstname.lastname@example.org (you can write your request there also).
+Writing: You can also fax or write in your booking request to BASS, GPO Box 1269, Adelaide 5001 or fax 8231 0550.
+For bookings in writing, we require the first and surname, address, contact e-mail, credit card details along with performance and access seating requests etc.

-Patrons who wish to remain in their wheelchair or transfer to a theatre seat will be positioned in the Stalls.
-Access to the auditorium is via Stage Door off Pitt Street.
+Patrons who wish to remain in their wheelchair or transfer to a theatre seat are seated in the Stalls.
+Access to the auditorium is via Stage Door from Pitt Street.

-Her Majesty's Theatre disability toilet access is via Stage Door off Pitt St.
+Access is via Stage Door on Pitt St.

 A lift is available with access to both levels.

-Lift access is available via the Playhouse Foyer.
-Please request access at the Dunstan Playhouse Information Desk) and outside via the plaza.
+Lift access is available via the Playhouse Foyer (please request access at the Dunstan Playhouse Information Desk) and outside via the plaza.

-No lift access.
+No lift access available.
 Ramp and bridge access is available.

-Please contact Stage Door on 8216 8724 if you need to borrow a wheelchair 'free of charge' when you attend your performance.
+Please contact Festival Theatre Stage Door on 08 8216 8724 if you need to borrow a wheelchair free of charge when you attend your performance.

-Every theatre and event/function area of the Adelaide Festival Centre is guide dog friendly
+Every theatre and event/function area of Adelaide Festival Centre is assistance animal friendly.

 The Audio Description Service provides valuable access to, and enjoyment of live theatre for those patrons who are blind or vision impaired.

-Being a joint initiative of the Royal Society for the Blind, the Adelaide Festival Centre Trust, and the State Theatre Company of South Australia, the Audio Description Service is now delivered by Access2Arts.
-This valuable, free service has opened up the world of live theatre for many theatre patrons who would otherwise miss out, and would not attend the theatre with family and friends.
+Originally a joint initiative of the Royal Society for the Blind, the Adelaide Festival Centre Trust, and the State Theatre Company of South Australia, the Audio Description Service is now delivered by Access2Arts.
+This valuable, free service has opened up the world of live theatre for many patrons who would otherwise miss out

 Patrons can book through BASS by requesting an "Audio Description Headset".
 Tickets can be booked on (08) 8205 2220.